 Living With An Addict

-Whether they are your roommate, partner, sibling, or child, if you are cohabitating with an addict, you know that it isn’t easy.
-Luckily, our Chicago addiction treatment center has some tips on living with an addict to help get your through.
+Whether they are your roommate, partner, sibling, or child, if you share space with someone who struggles with drug or alcohol abuse, you know that it isn’t easy.
+Luckily, our Chicago drug rehab has some tips on how to live with an addict to help you get through.

 Don’t Ignore the Issue